Our commitment to building a united and shared society

-The guidance notes, application form and a list of frequently asked questions are available to download via the links below:
+The guidance notes, application forms and a list of frequently asked questions are available to download via the links below:

-- Central Good Relations Funding Programme - Application form
+- Central Good Relations Funding Programme - Project Funding Application form

 - Central Good Relations Funding Programme - Frequently Asked Questions

-Hard copies of these documents may be obtained from the Central Good Relations Funding Programme.
+Hard copies of these documents may be obtained by emailing the Central Good Relations Funding Programme.